zihanzhou0725/Emergence-Transformer-DTA-matters/README.md

 # DTA Platform

-A PyTorch implementation of the **Synchronization Transformer** for numerical experiments on coupled oscillator synchronization and desynchronization.
+A PyTorch implementation of the **Emergence Transformer** for numerical experiments on coupled oscillator synchronization and desynchronization.

 This repository focuses on the model only: a single-layer Dynamical Temporal Attention (DTA) mechanism that augments traditional network coupling with an attention-based temporal memory term.

 ## Features

-- Single-layer Synchronization Transformer for networked phase oscillators.
+- Single-layer Emergence Transformer for networked phase oscillators.
 - Synchronization and desynchronization control objectives.
 - Neighbor-DTA and Self-DTA attention network modes.
 - Watts-Strogatz small-world and fully connected network support.